emullallphotography/linknprk/README.md

   PyTutorials is a website that teaches you Python.

   ### What is linknprk?
-  Linknprk is a website that teaches you about the band Linkin Park and how and why the band members got  into music
+  Linknprk is an open source website that teaches you about the band Linkin Park and how and why the band members got  into music

 If you want to collab on any of these projects email me at [eTmullall@outlook.com](mailto:eTmullall@outlook.com)